 Nearly 37,000 people are employed through BC’s gaming industry,

-including over 8,300 people employed by private sector gaming operators in casinos, community gaming centres and bingo halls.
+including over 10,000 people employed by private sector gaming operators in casinos, community gaming centres, bingo centres and horse race tracks.

 Gaming revenue is a more significant source of income

-- There are 17 casinos, 19 community gaming centres and 6 bingo halls in BC.
+- There are 20 casinos, 16 community gaming centres and 1 bingo hall in BC.

-- In fiscal 2014/15, BCLC delivered $1.25 billion in net income to the Province of British Columbia, of which 75% was produced by casinos, community gaming centres and bingo halls.
-BCLC’s net income contribution is approximately 2.7% of the provincial budget and helps fund health care, education and important services and programs across the province.
+- In fiscal 2016/17, BCLC delivered $1.34 billion in net income to the Province of British Columbia, of which ~75% was produced by casinos, community gaming centres and bingo centres.
+BCLC’s net income contribution is approximately 2.4% of the provincial revenue budget and helps fund health care, education and important services and programs across the province.

 - The Province shares gaming revenue with local governments that host casinos and community gaming centres in BC.

-- Municipalities that host gaming facilities receive a 10% share of net gaming income which is paid after commissions and BCLC operating expenses are deducted.
+- Municipalities that host gaming facilities receive a 10% share of net gaming income after commissions and BCLC operating expenses are deducted.
 Host Local Government (HLG) payments can fluctuate based on local market conditions, variations in operating costs and accounting.

-- $95.8 million was disbursed among 31 Host Local Governments (HLG) in 2014/15.
-These host governments decide how to allocate the funds.
+- $96.8 million was disbursed among 32 Host Local Governments (HLG) in 2016/17.
+Each host government decides how to allocate the funds.